tipishev/erlang/README.md

 * programming_erlang: Code and exercises from Programming Erlang 2nd edition.
 * beam_book: Code from The Beam Book.
-* lyse: Code from Learn You Some Erlang
+* lyse: Code from Learn You Some Erlang.
-* advent_of_code_2019: Erlang app for solving AOC2019
+* advent_of_code_2019: Erlang app for solving AOC2019.
+* erlang_in_anger: Notes and exercises from Erlang in Anger.

 ## Beginner Talk Ideas